 2. Understand your differences

-Having opposite personalities, communication and relating styles can work if both of you are clear about the foundation on which your relationship is based on.
-The only way to do that is by having an honest talk about your differences; what is it about your differences that you find exciting and stimulating and what is it that you see as having the potential to create a conflict that might lead to a break up.
+Having opposite personalities, communication and relating styles can work if both of you are clear about the foundation on which your relationship is built on.
+The only way to do that is by having an honest talk about your differences — what is it about your differences that you find exciting, and stimulating and what is it that you see as having the potential to create a conflict that might lead to a break up.
 You MUST have this talk because it’ll happen one way or another — and in most cases when you’re not expecting it and not ready for it.
 Things could go awfully wrong!

 3. Accept your differences

-It’s one thing to be smitten by how different someone is from you; it’s totally different to actually accept and even admire each other’s differences.
-The fastest way to ruin a relationship — even one with great potential — is to try to change your partner into a carbon copy of yourself or to meet your high expectations and specific requirements?
+It’s one thing to be smitten by how different someone is from you, it’s a different to actually accept and even admire each other’s differences.
+The fastest way to ruin a relationship — even one with great potential — is to try to change your partner into a carbon copy of yourself, or try to change him/her to meet your expectations and specific requirements.